-Make sure to introduce your pineapple to your parakeet slowly.
+Make sure to introduce pineapple to your parakeet slowly.
 Some birds maybe more hesitant to try new foods simply because they don’t know what the food is.
 You can start by mixing pineapple into your parakeet’s regular food once a week until they get accustomed to it.

 No matter when or what day you feed your parakeet pineapple, make sure to only feed fresh pineapple to your bird.
 Prepackaged pineapple is often kept in a syrupy mixture to preserve the fruit.
 Additional sugar is not good for your bird.

-What To Feed Your Parakeet
+What to Feed Your Parakeet

 Since you can only feed fruit to your parakeet twice a week or so, much of its diet will come from other food sources.
 In the wild, parakeets eat seeds, berries, veggies, and fruits.
 Most often, they find their food on the ground.

-In captivity, you want to replicate the wild diet as best as possible.
+When keeping a parakeet as a pet, you want to replicate the wild diet as best as possible.
 Luckily, parakeets are common enough birds that finding the right food isn’t very difficult.

 The most important part of your parakeet’s diet is seed.
 Most parakeet pellets incorporate various types of seeds that are all safe for parakeets to eat.
 Between 75% and 80% of your parakeet’s diet should come from commercial pellets made primarily from seeds.

 The remaining percentage of food should come from vegetables and fruit.
-A little bit of dark, leafy greens should be fed to your parrakeet daily, and more tasty vegetables and fruits should be fed as occasional treats.
+A little bit of dark, leafy greens should be fed to your parakeet daily, and more tasty vegetables and fruits should be fed as occasional treats.